 College Pressure Are You in or Out?

 This infographic focuses more on the effects of the recent recession.
-It shows the role of cost in deciding on a college pre-recession, during the recession ,and post-recession.
+It graphs the role of cost in deciding on a college pre-recession, during the recession, and post-recession.
 The percentage of students who said cost would be the overriding factor dropped from 71% during the recession to 58% post-recession.
 The infographic also has some interesting graphs on the pursuit of out-of-state students by the University of California system.

 The Cost of Attending College Today